-The fair values of financial instruments are estimated based on market rates.
+The fair values of financial instruments including marketable securities, trade receivables and accounts payable are estimated based on market rates.
 The carrying amounts of financial instruments reflected in the balance sheets approximate their fair values.

 Impairment of Long-Lived Assets